 The Nikon Z6 is great for studio video.
 It has good video quality in both 4k and FHD.
 Also, it has lots of inputs for commonly used accessories like a microphone and headphones.
 Thanks to its face detection feature, its autofocus does an incredible job focusing on the faces of moving people in both 4k and FHD, but it struggles a little more to stay focused on moving objects.

 The Nikon Z6 is inadequate for action video.
-This camera isn't very portable, and it isn't meant to be mounted on a helmet.
+This camera isn't very portable and isn't meant to be mounted on a helmet.
 It isn't waterproof, either.
-On the upside, it has good 4k and FHD video quality, and it can provide stable footage even if you're moving a lot while filming.
+On the upside, it has good 4k and FHD video quality and can provide stable footage even if you're moving a lot while filming.

 The Nikon Z6 comes in 'Black'.
-We tested this camera with the Nikkor Z 24-70mm f/4 S lens, and you can see the label for the model we tested here.
+We purchased this camera with the Nikkor Z 24-70mm f/4 S lens, and you can see the label for the model we tested here.

 This camera is also compatible with other Nikkor Z lenses, and you can also purchase it without a lens at all.
 However, we haven't tested its performance in any other configuration.